Want to know where is hot in November for a warming holiday? Find out where to go in November with our picks of the best places to visit...

 Top tip: The easiest way to access Palawan is to fly straight from Manila – the capital – to El Nido or Busuanga Island.
 It’s pretty far-flung out here, but hotels and sailing trips will usually provide transfers to and from the airport.

-Best for… Theme parks and chilled city vibes
+Best November holiday for: Theme parks and chilled city vibes

 With the kids back in school, November’s the best time to visit Florida’s theme parks – of which there are many, including Disney World, Universal Studios and Epcot.
 But if you’re not a thrill seeker, don’t be put off: there’s plenty in Florida for all.